hu-macsy/lama_old/scai/doc/user/developer/logging.rst

 where the tokens starting with # have the following meanings:

-- date stands for the current date, e.g. 2015-07-26
+- #date stands for the current date, e.g. 2015-07-26 (yyyy-mm-dd)
-- time stands for the time of the output, e.g. 13:21:22 (hh:mm:ss)
+- #time stands for the time of the output, e.g. 13:21:22 (hh:mm:ss)
-- name stands for the full name of the logger
+- #name stands for the full name of the logger
-- func stands for the function in which the logging has been called
+- #func stands for the function in which the logging has been called
-- file is the file contaning the logging macro
+- #file is the file contaning the logging macro
-- line is the line number in the file with the actual logging statement
+- #line is the line number in the file with the actual logging statement
-- level is the logging level (e.g. INFO or WARN)
+- #level is the logging level (e.g. INFO or WARN)
-- msg is the output message of the logging statement
+- #msg is the output message of the logging statement

 It is possible to change this default output format by a line in the config file, e.g.: